Mallorca: Unlimited Climbing & Pastries

 For deep water soloing, we spent two days in Cala Varques and one day we went on a boat with Rock and Water Mallorca.
 Cala Varques has a few areas to climb.
 We got lucky as most of the climbing was dry for this time of the year.
 When we weren’t climbing, we were snorkeling.
 There was no beach lounging on this trip.

 Our day out with Rock and Water Mallorca was amazing.
 Sebastian showed us the climbing and snorkeling.
+You can watch some of our swimming adventures on YouTube.
 We even swam through underwater tunnels and found some awesome swimming holes.
 Then it was time to climb.
 We stopped at three different spots and each person took turns stepping off the boat and getting on the rock.
 Once you step off it’s go time.
 Usually you immediately have to start making moves.Most of the time there’s no chalk and you figure out your line as you climb.
 If you screw it up, you fall into the water.
 And maybe in the water, there are jellyfish.
 Luckily, no stings.

 Eight days in Mallorca was not enough and we’re really jealous that Europeans can get cheap flights to this island.
 We don’t know when we’ll return but we can’t wait to get back!